 Because GSTIN contains PAN details, many fintech platforms combine PAN verification with GST verification during business onboarding.

-For more information about the GSTIN structure, the government provides guidance on the GST portal.
+For more information about the GSTIN structure, the government guides the GST portal.

 What Information Does GST Verification Return?